GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Flaws in computer programs are usually called bugs.
-It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
-In reality, of course, we put them there ourselves.
+> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts